Livesystems-TECH/html-containers/README.md

 ## Development

-For development process please import `dev.js` file included in each example.
+For development process please make sure to import `dev.js` file included in each example.
-In dev mode you can open container in 9:16 viewport to check its appearance on vertical screen.
+In dev mode you can open and validate container in 9:16 viewport to check its appearance on vertical screen.
-Just open `test-vertical.html` file with a browser and press `play`.
-You'll find there also validate function to check if container is working properly.

-**For fullscreen mode add hash #fullscreen at the end of url**
 > TIP: To be sure that you use compatible with webKit CSS / JS features, run it with Safari browser

+How to launch container:

 #### 1. File system
 Easy way to start container locally is to open `index.html` via browser.